UoS-EEC/optic/results/exploration/data_size.md

-# Experiment on the data size impact
+# Experiment on the impact of variable data sizes

 ## 1. Info and setup

-Date of experiment: 20 Sep 2021
+Date of experiment: 21 Sep 2021

 Workload: AES128 encryption